 Effective upon the consummation of the Offering, certain restrictions as to the exercise of options granted under the Company's 1993 Incentive and Non-Statutory Stock Option Plan expired.
-Prior to the consummation of the Offering, the Company recorded compensation expense for certain options granted at prices less than their fair market value ratably over seven years from the dates granted, because such options were not exercisable except upon the occurrence of certain events, including a public offering, the Company recorded a one-time charge for stock-option compensation expense of approximately \$870,000, relating to the acceleration of the vesting period of certain of the Company's stock options from seven years to four years.
+Prior to the consummation of the Offering, the Company recorded compensation expense for certain options granted at prices less than their fair market value ratably over seven years from the dates granted, because such options were not exercisable except upon the occurrence of certain events, including a public offering of the Company's Common Stock.
+Effective upon the consummation of the Offering, the Company recorded a one-time charge for stock-option compensation expense of approximately \$870,000, relating to the acceleration of the vesting period of certain of the Company's stock options from seven years to four years.